 But domestic tourists have already begun to experience this trek in recent times and gaining popularity among adventure enthusiasts gradually.
 Due to its less popularity, there were no single tea houses or hotels along the way.
 All those trekkers who've been there have camped on their own.

+Also, as stated earlier the opening ceremony of the trail is scheduled for June 3.
 Hopefully, there'll be more tea houses with modern amenities such as electricity, hot showers, Wi-Fi connection, etc like in the ABC Trek along the way to north base camp in the coming days.
 For now, at least we can appreciate the effort the locals are making for us even though those tent hotels are not enough for us.

 Before there wasn't even a tent house for overnight stay but now we have.
-At least, we don't have to arrange everything by ourselves like then and with their help, we can have hygienic meals and good sleep at night during the trek.
+At least, we don't have to arrange everything by ourselves like then and with their help, we can have hygienic local meals and good sleep at night during the trek.

 North Annapurna Base Camp Trekking Itinerary: Its Importance